-The Crawford College of Art and Design is located at Sharman Crawford Street, Cork.
+The MTU Crawford College of Art and Design is located at Sharman Crawford Street, Cork.
 This campus is currently the subject of redevelopment plans.

 The National Maritime College of Ireland opened in October 2004.
 The development of this state-of-the-art building was funded using the public-private-partnership model.
 The college is located in Ringaskiddy, Co.
 Cork.

-CIT currently has in the region of 12,000 registered students with approximately 2,000 new entries year on year.
+MTU currently has in the region of 12,000 registered students with approximately 2,000 new entries year on year.

 Of these approximately 6,000 are full-time and the remaining are part-time.

 The part-time student population consists of a wide variety of students including access, evening and continued professional development students as well as a significant number studying music and drama at all levels.